madisonmay/dldsl/README.md

 ### WARNING:
 I have no idea what I'm doing but had fun with this regardless.
-I've made no attempts to make this fast and currently only uses numpy as a backed.
+I've made no attempts to make this fast and currently only uses numpy as a backend.
 Don't actually use this please.

 # Motivation